Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Architecture of CGNNs

 \subsection{1D CGNN architecture}

-We now describe how to reformulate this discrete architecture in the continuous setting, namely, by considering signals in $L^2(\mathbb{R}) := \{ f \colon \R \to \R \text{ s.t. } \int_\R f^2(x) dx < + \infty \}$.
+We now describe how to reformulate this discrete architecture in the continuous setting, namely, by considering signals in $L^2(\mathbb{R}) := \{ f \colon \R \to \R \text{ Lebesgue measurable} \text{ s.t. } \int_\R f^2(x) dx < + \infty \} \mathrel{/} \sim$, where $f \sim g$ if and only if $f-g = 0$ a.e.
 The resolution of these continuous signals is modelled through wavelet analysis.
 Indeed, the higher the resolution of a signal, the finer the scale of the space to which the signal belongs.
 The idea to link multi-resolution analysis to neural networks is partially motivated by scattering networks \cite{Mallat_scattering_network}.

 \paragraph{Basic notions of wavelet theory} We give a brief review of concepts from wavelet analysis: in particular the definitions and the meaning of scaling function spaces and Multi-Resolution analysis in the $1$D case; for the $2$D case we refer to \ref{sec:2dwave}.
 See \cite{Daubechies,Hernandez,Mallat} for more details.